ravenOSS/douglas_richards_site/content/posts/Next_Image_for_local_remote_images.md

 imagealt: 'squares'
 ---

 The docs for the Next Image component treat local and remote image separately.
-This is a workaround for the issue.
+This is how to deal with the issue.

-- Define image path
+- Define image path in the `src` attribute.
 - Define image url
 - Define image loader

-**This does not work when deployed**
+**_This does not work when deployed._**
 Setting the parameters in the next.config.js file means that all images are still prepended with the url.
 The pages will render with the local image but there will be a placeholder for the remote image that does not exist.

 ```